mikefrangos/mmvc/README.md

 installation
 -----------
-First, clone this framework.
+First, clone this framework from github into your directory:

+> git clone git://github.com/mikefrangos/mmvc.git

+First you have to make the data-directory writable.
+This is the place where Mmvc needs to be able to write and create files.

+> cd mmvc; chmod 777 site/data

 If you are installing on to www.student.bth.se, you will need to open the .htaccess file, uncomment the rewritebase rule and add your base URL.

-Then, point your browser to the directory where you installed Mmvc and follow the remainder of the instructions.
+Finally, there are some modules that need to be initialized.
+Access the "install" method within the module controller.
+You can find this from the index page of your installation, or by adding "module/install" after your base url.

 a customizable framework
 -----------